 Long-Term Care Insurance - What Type of Policy is Right For You?

 For many clients, long-term care insurance can play an important role in these discussions.
-A policy that is structured properly can help ensure the family is able to pay for care.
-In addition, by making funds available, the family can focus on spending quality time with their loved one rather than the heavy lift of day to day caregiving activities.
-This month’s article will provide the answers to frequently asked questions about long-term care insurance.
+A properly structured policy can help ensure the family is able to pay for care.
+In addition, by making funds available, the family can focus on spending quality time with their loved ones rather than the heavy lifting of day-to-day caregiving activities.
+This month’s article will answer frequently asked questions about long-term care insurance.

 What is the purpose of long-term care insurance?

-Long-term care insurance is purchased by an individual to cover expenses such as at-home care, assisted living care, and nursing home care.
+An individual purchases long-term care insurance to cover expenses such as at-home care, assisted living care, and nursing home care.
 These expenses are not covered by Medicare or medical insurance, so they present a significant financial risk.

 How much does long-term care cost?